-An Affiliate Faculty member must possess the qualifications for the position to which he or she is appointed.
+An Affiliate Faculty member must possess the qualifications for the position to which they are selected.

-8. External Joint Appointee
+8. External Joint Faculty

 - a.
 Doctoral degree; - b.
 Record of excellence in scholarship and service; - c.
 National or international professional recognition; and - d.
 Strong collaboration with Mines faculty